v12technology/fluxtion/README.md

 A maven plugin is provided that integrates Fluxtion generator into a standard developer build process.

 ## Philosophy
-We generate code and not byte code for three reasons:
+We generate code and not byte code for several reasons:
-* Most costs are in maintenance which is easier and faster if the code is accessible
+* Most costs are in maintenance which is easier and faster if the code is accessible.
-* Multiple target languages are supported, not solely Java
+* There are no Fluxtion servers to deploy and.
+The generated code easily integrates into existing applications.
-* Fluxtion supports complex constructs, such as recursive compilation, that would be difficult to develop in byte code alone
+* Fluxtion supports complex constructs, such as recursive compilation, that would be difficult to develop in byte code alone.

 ## Maintenance support
-As well as generating code code we also generate features that aid in supporting the application, these include:
+As well as generating code code we also generate features that help supporting and fault find an application:
 *  graphml and png's to represent the graph.
 *  The graphml can be loaded into the visualiser for analysis.
 *  Auditors can record all event and node execution paths.
-*  Audit records are in a structured machine friendly form
+*  Audit records are in a structured machine friendly form.
-*  Any property can de dynamically traced using reflection
+*  Any property can de dynamically traced using reflection.
+*  Auditors can record performance for events and individual nodes.

 ![Visualiser image](images/visualiser_1.png)